cactos/cactoopt/README.md

 Sets the migration algorithm used by Causa optimisation service.

     algorithm = NONE, LOAD_BALANCING, CONSOLIDATION, ENERGY_EFFICIENCY, FRAGMENTATION, CP_LOAD_BALANCING, CP_CONSOLIDATION, GD_LOAD_BALANCING, HIGH_TO_LOW_LOAD_BALANCING, SINGLE_MIGRATION_LOAD_BALANCING, SINGLE_MIGRATION_CONSOLIDATION

+The description of the migration algorithms is provided in D3.3 Extended Optimization Model (http://www.cactosfp7.eu/wp-content/uploads/2015/11/D3.3-Extended-Optimization-Model.pdf/ pp. 36--45).

 ## Placement
 The main configuration file for optimisation is **cactoopt_placement.cfg**.
 Other configuration files (if apply) are relevant only for particular placement services.